From Utah to New York, key developments in cases of US political violence

 Here's a look at the different cases:

-Authorities in Utah County, south of Salt Lake City, filed seven charges against Robinson, including aggravated murder, ahead of an afternoon court appearance, the first formal step since his arrest last week.
+Authorities in Utah County, south of Salt Lake City, filed seven charges against Robinson, including aggravated murder, the first formal step since his arrest last week.

 In the charging document, investigators revealed an incriminating text message exchange between Robinson and his roommate.
 They also said he left a note under his computer keyboard that read, “I had the opportunity to take out Charlie Kirk and I’m going to take it.”